Frechmatz/cl-connect4/README.md

 ## Run the Web-Client

-First, you need to start the server:
+Start the server:
 ```bash
 sbcl
 * (asdf:load-system "connect4-web-server")
 * (connect4-web-server:start)
 ```
-You can now enter the following Url into your browser to start a game:
+Enter the following Url into your browser to start a game:
 ```bash
 http://localhost:8002
 ```
-To stop the server enter
+Stop the server:
 ```bash
 * (connect4-web-server:stop)
 ```